matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 ![cooler](../../../assets/images/RWB/cooler.jpg)

-Moving on with thermals: I went back to Air Cooling from the Closed Loop Liquid Cooler used in the previous design.
-It didn't have any problems, and performance was consistently 👌.
-However, I like to plan things to fail intelligently and gracefully, so when considering "...Not IF it fails, but WHEN it fails" air cooling seemed to be a better direction.
+Moving on with thermals: I moved back to Air Cooling from the Closed Loop Liquid Cooling I used in my previous design.
+Performance was consistently 👌 and I didn't have any issues.

-I've always avoided the term `Water Cooling` in favor of `Liquid Cooling`.
+However, if it weren't for bad luck, I'd have no luck at all.
+So I try to plan for things to fail intelligently and gracefully.

 Fluids in these systems are a *thermally-conductive* mineral oil that isn't *electrically-conductive.* ~~If~~ When a hose or seal leaks - this helps to minimize damage.

 However, this is still what experts call _"pretty fuckin' bad"_ and I would rather move these issues to less mission critical systems.
 I'll likely revisit liquid cooling in the future.